AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit1.md

 - [ ] Understand what an API is and how Java libraries provide pre-built functionality.
 - [ ] Import and use packages from the Java standard library.
+- [ ] Explain where objects are stored in memory when created with `new`.

 Java's standard library (API) provides pre-built classes and methods organized into packages: